hshq/harelang/README.md

 4. Expand the standard library until it's useful for general purpose systems programming.
 Write programs in Hare.
 Provide benefit to society.

-Right now, stage 1 is mostly complete.
-We've started on stage 2, and we're closing loose ends in stage 1 as we run into blockers during the development of stage 2.
+Right now, stages 1 and 2 are mostly complete, and we're working on stages 3 and 4 in parallel.

 [0]: https://git.sr.ht/~sircmpwn/harec
 [1]: https://harelang.org/specification